wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 In this step, you are creating a service that does the following:

-- Reading order requests captured by the `orders` service that you will be creating later (i.e., in step 3).
+- Reading order requests captured by the `orders` service that you will create in step 3.
 - Determining whether the order request can be met by checking the inventory records in the `inventory` Google sheet.
-- Responding to each order request based on the status (i.e., whether the requested item is available and whether the available quantity is adequate to match the quantity requested).
+- Generating a response for each order request based on the status (i.e., whether the requested item is available and whether the available quantity is adequate to match the quantity requested).

 To create this service, follow the procedure below: